Logo.

 Reimagine ways for designers to make a difference?

-We’re looking for meaningful, creative, impactful, and bold ideas that are intentional in the ways they make a difference for all people.
+Meaningful, creative, impactful, and bold ideas that are intentional in the ways they make a difference for all people is what we’re looking for.

 04

-Design for racial equality and inclusiveness in our practice, communities, and cities?
+Design for inclusiveness in our practice, communities and cities?

-This is our opportunity to explore current issues facing minority communities and how design can be a catalyst for change.
+This is our opportunity to explore current issues facing our cities and communities and how design can be a catalyst for change.

 Finalist Interviews